 The timing of fee payments will be negotiated with each client or, with respect to the Advisers' Funds, as set forth in the relevant Fund's offering documents or PPM.
-With respect to Accounts for which an Adviser serves as an adviser or sub-adviser through an SMA or Digital Program, the timing of fee payments will be negotiated with each client or the SMA Program sponsor or Digital Program Sponsor, as applicable.
+With respect to Accounts for which an Adviser serves as an adviser or sub-adviser through an SMA Program, the timing of fee payments will be negotiated with each client or the SMA Program sponsor.
+See FTIML's SMA Program Brochure, which is available upon request, for more information regarding fees and compensation with respect to SMA Programs.
 Asset-based fees are generally paid monthly or quarterly and are calculated on (i) the value of the Account's net assets under management, (ii) in the case of certain closed-end funds and certain Private Funds, managed assets, committed capital or invested capital, or (iii) in the case of UMAs managed by the program sponsor, the value of the assets in accounts utilizing the Adviser's model investment portfolio(s).